Cisco Secure Workload

 The data center is the center of the universe.

 However, even with these welcomed additions to security, the general trend was that the data center is still the center of most enterprise networks and network security architectures.
-Let’s face it; these designs are proving ineffective and cumbersome with the rise of cloud and mobile.
+Let’s face it: These designs are becoming ineffective and cumbersome with the rise of cloud and mobile technology.
 Traffic patterns have changed considerably, and so has the application logic.

 The SASE definition and its components are a transformational architecture that can combat many of these discussed challenges.
 A SASE solution converges networking and security services into one unified, cloud-delivered solution that includes the following core capabilities of sase.